Seeking Financial Compensation For Financial Losses Suffered From An Attorney’s Dishonesty

 Fling a Legal Malpractice Claim

-Without a finding that the attorney acted in a manner that fell below a reasonable professional standard, recovery for legal malpractice may be difficult.
+Without proof the attorney fell below a reasonable professional standard, recovering for legal malpractice may be difficult.

 Other Considerations